Plan 9 from Outer Space: Plot

 At the Pentagon, General Roberts tells Edwards that aliens have been telling the government that they are trying to prevent humanity from destroying the universe.
 Roberts sends Edwards to San Fernando, where most of the alien activity has occurred.

-Clay attacks Eros, nearly killing him.
-After examining Clay, the ruler orders the old man destroyed to further frighten humanity.
-He approves Eros's Plan 9 to raise armies of the dead to march on Earth's capitals.
+The zombified Inspector Clay goes berserk and attacks Eros, nearly killing him.
+The ruler approves Eros's Plan 9 to raise armies of the dead to march on Earth's capitals.

 Edwards and the police interview the Trents, unaware that the flying saucer has returned to the cemetery.
-Officer Kelton encounters the old man, who chases him to the Trents' house.
-Eros's ray strikes the old man, reducing him to a skeleton.
+Officer Kelton encounters the old man, who chases him into the Trents' backyard.
+Eros's long-distance ray strikes the old man, reducing him to a skeleton.
 Edwards, the Trents, and the police drive to the cemetery.

-Harper insists on leaving Paula in the car; when she refuses to remain there alone, Kelton stays.
+Harper insists on leaving Paula in the car; Kelton stays with her.
 Eros and Tanna (his fellow female alien) send Clay to kidnap Paula and lure the other three humans to the saucer.
-Seeing its glow in the distance, Jeff and the police approach it.
-Clay knocks Kelton out.
+Seeing its glow, Jeff and the police approach it.
+Clay knocks Kelton unconscious and carries Paula into the woods.

 Eros lets Jeff and the police enter the saucer with pistols drawn.
-He tells them that human weapons development will lead to the discovery of "solaronite", a substance that explodes sunlight particles.
+He tells them that human weapons development will lead to the discovery of the "solaronite" bomb, a substance that explodes sunlight particles.
 Such an explosion would set off an uncontrollable chain reaction, destroying the universe.
 Eros believes that humans are immature and stupid; he intends to destroy humanity, threatening to kill Paula if Jeff and the police try to stop him.
 Kelton and Larry arrive and see Clay near the saucer carrying the unconscious Paula.
-Realizing that their weapons are useless, they sneak up behind Clay and knock him out with a club.
+They sneak up behind Clay and knock him out with a club.
 Eros says that Clay's controlling ray has been shut off, which released Paula.
-He and Jeff fight, and the saucer's equipment (damaged in their struggle) catches fire.
-The humans escape, and Tanna and the unconscious Eros take off.
-The fire quickly consumes the saucer, which explodes, and the ghouls decompose into skeletons.
+He and Jeff have a fistfight inside the ship, and the saucer's equipment is damaged and catches fire.
+The humans escape, and Tanna and Eros take off.
+The fire consumes the saucer, which explodes, and the two remaining zombies decompose into skeletons.